Vkeerthu/epilepsy_detection/README.md

 ## Overview

-This repository contains Python code for detecting epilepsy using Long Short-Term Memory (LSTM) networks.
-The code leverages deep learning techniques to automatically detect epileptic seizures from EEG (Electroencephalogram) signals.
+This project employs LSTM (Long Short-Term Memory) and BiLSTM (Bidirectional LSTM) models for detecting epileptic seizures in EEG (Electroencephalogram) signals.
+The models are trained on labeled EEG data to classify segments as either seizure or non-seizure.